bakerlisa/data_science_machine-learning/README.md

 # Machine Learning

-"What the crod says?
+"What the crowd says?
 Why they shout?" 🤯

 "Well" I shout back "Why not?!"